 A four-year letterwinner at Presbyterian, Summers earned All-South Atlantic honors as a linebacker in 1999 and was selected as team captain as a senior.
 He received his bachelor's degree in political science from Presbyterian in 2002.

-Summers is married to the former Beth King, and the couple has two sons, Jake and Walker.
+Summers is married to the former Beth King, and the couple has three sons, Jake, Walker and Anderson.
 Summers' father was a running back at the University of Florida.